 We recommend that before starting each module you discuss and agree with your trainee who will be their supervisor, or assessor(s).

 |Training officer||Training officers will oversee the training throughout the 3 year programme and provide educational supervision, feedback and provide access to training opportunities.|

 |Assessor||Assessors are responsible for assessing the performance of trainees during the DOPS (Directly Observed Procedural Skills); CBD (Case based discussion) and OCE (Observed Clinical Examination).|

 Things you need to consider

 - Remember that the STP is an integrated programme of academic and work based training and trainees must continue with their academic programme when they are working with you.
 This is usually based on 80% training and 20% academic learning.
-Clinical activities are also part of their training but a trainee must always be regarded as superfluous.
+Clinical activities are also part of their training but a trainee must always be regarded as supernumerate.

 - Prepare a training timetable and make sure other trainers in the department obtain a copy.
 Once your trainee starts agree a ‘learning contract’ between you.